 Garlic and Shots

 The Tiroler Hut is a really popular endearingly kitsch Austrian restaurant.
-The restaurant is decked out in the style of a chalet, the waitresses are dressed in traditional Heidi style costumes and you eat your dinner accompanied by yodelling, accordion playing, and cowbell ringing.
-The food is a hearty fare consisting of Bratwurst, wienerschitzel and sauerkraut but it’s the super friendly atmosphere makes this place really stand out.
+The restaurant is decked out in the style of a chalet, the waitresses are dressed in traditional Heidi style costumes, and you eat your dinner accompanied by yodeling, accordion playing, and cowbell ringing.
+The food is a hearty fare consisting of bratwurst, wienerschitzel, and sauerkraut, but it’s the super friendly atmosphere makes this place really stand out.

 If you’re after a loud and fun night out, give the Medieval Banquet (located near the Tower of London) a try.
-No table manners are required and along with your four course banquet, unlimited wine and beer flows freely all night.
-The themed night doesn’t skimp on entertainment either and during the evening you’ll be treated to sword fighting knights, jugglers, and the odd strongman or two.
+No table manners are required, and along with your four-course banquet, unlimited wine and beer flow freely all night.
+The themed night doesn’t skimp on entertainment either, and during the evening you’ll be treated to sword-fighting knights, jugglers, and the odd strongman or two.

 These are just a handful of unusual and fun places to eat out in London.
-They provide an entertaining way to eat.
+They provide an entertaining way to have a meal.
 If you’re holidaying here or just stopping by, be sure to take some time out to discover some new ones for yourselves.

-Becky Padmore is a UK Travel Writer and she helps run the travel website, GlobalGrasshopper.
-You’ll be able to out more tips, tricks and advice on travel and interesting places around the world.
+Becky Padmore is a UK travel writer, and she helps run the travel website GlobalGrasshopper, where you’ll be able to find out more tips, tricks, and advice on travel and interesting places around the world.